github/developer.github.com/content/v3/repos/deployment_statuses.md

 {:toc}

-The Deployment Status API allows external services to mark deployments with a success, failure, error, or pending `state`, which can then be consumed by any system listening for `deployment_status` events.
+The Deployment Status API allows external services to mark deployments with a 'success', 'failure', 'error', or 'pending' state, which can then be consumed by any system listening for `deployment_status` events.

 Deployment Statuses can also include an optional `description` and `target_url`, and we highly recommend providing them as they make deployment statuses much more